- Continue Reading

 For instance, in the bucket and spoon method, a child or a pet may drop the bucket, and this will give the trapped mouse an opportunity to escape.
 Besides, if a mouse is trapped inside a glass, your child may lift the glass, and if that happens, the animal will just run away and retreat to its previous or new hideouts in your house.

-On the other hand, once the mouse is killed, you rest assured that it won’t come back again.***
+On the other hand, once the mouse is killed, you rest assured that it won’t come back again.
+If you have a mice infestation problem, call Control Exterminating immediately.
+We offer a professional mice and rats exterminator service in NYC areas.***

 - Continue Reading